kasirphp/kasir/docs/core-api.md

 Every method in this page will return a `MidtransResponse` instance, which inherits from Laravel `Response` class with additional features and methods.

-> Before you start using this API, you need to configure the [Payment Methods](payment-methods).
+> Before you start using this API, you need to configure the (Payment Methods)[payment-methods].
 You may also need to
 > configure the [Transaction Details](transaction-details).

 ## Charge Transaction